euruko2012/call-for-proposals/lars_gierth-drupal/README.md

 Having moved to Berlin a few years back, Lars Gierth enjoys one of the most diverse and exciting hacker cultures Europe has to offer.
-He is passionate about dentralized web services as well as grass-roots media and feels that something is missing if he didn't code for a few days.
+He is passionate about decentralized web services as well as grass-roots media and feels that something is missing if he didn't code for a few days.
 Lars works at the SoundCloud Base in Berlin.